corsis/XParsec/README.md

 S (L [I 1; L [I 2]; I 1])
 ```

-You are in full control of navigation at all times:
+It is important to note that you are in full control of navigation at all times!

 ```fsharp
   let list    = !<>"list" >. child >. all e => L